Headless WordPress and Content Management Systems

 When you consider the many benefits of decoupling your WordPress structure, it might be just what you need.
 This is especially true if you are comfortable developing outside the standard CMS package, and you want your content to be accessible on all devices.

-Potential Issues With Headless WordPress
+Potential Issues With A Headless WordPress Site

 Before you get started, however, it’s worth noting that there are some drawbacks to taking WordPress into a decoupled or headless state.
 If you have a small website that delivers simple content, you’ll likely want to review these potential issues before taking the plunge: